csev/checkskew/README.md

 configuration - so all you can do is monitor and mail yourself a message when clocks start to skew and bug the system admin to fix the clock before all your security stuff goes haywire.

-This does assume `curl` and that the UNIX `mail` command is configured to work.
+This does assume `curl` or `wget` and that the UNIX `mail` command is configured to work.
 Make sure to test both commands before trusting this.

 The primary reason I bult this is that when using IMS Learning Tools Interoperability (and other